0xjessel/Bank-of-CHEN/README.md

 I built this to learn about Ethereum blockchain, ERC20 tokens, and web3.
 Also secretly hoping this coin will moon one day 🚀.

 ## Instructions
 1. Download the [Metamask Chrome extension](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn).
-Where it says "Ethereum Mainnet", click on it and toggle to "Ropsten Test Network"
+Where it says "Ethereum Mainnet", click on it and toggle to "Rinkeby Test Network"
-2. Find a [Ropsten faucet](https://faucet.ropsten.be/) and get some Ropsten ETH to pay for gas fees
+2. Find a [Rinkeby faucet](https://faucets.chain.link/rinkeby) and get some Rinkeby ETH to pay for gas fees
 3. Go to https://bankofchen.vercel.app/
 4. Follow instructions and click "Connect Wallet" to get started